Flex-NFT-Marketplace/Flex-Marketplace-Monorepo/README.md

-# Lottery Game Backend Mono Repo
+# Flex Marketplace Backend Mono Repo

-This repository contains the backend code for the Lottery Game project.
+This repository contains the backend code for the Flex Marketplace project.
 It is organized as a monorepo using Yarn workspaces, with separate packages for different services and shared code.

 ## Packages